-The splice junctions that are detected are also written to an output file, .sjdb.annotations.out.tab, which is viewable by the user.
-When forming the splice junctions from the input gene annotations file, a simple filter is used that discards any splice junctions that do not meet the minimum required length.
+The splice junctions that are detected from the annotation file are also written to .sjdb.annotations.out.tab.
+Splice junctions below a minimum length are excluded, which helps filter annotation artifacts that do not meet the minimum required length.
 This helps to lower the false detection rate for falsely annotated junctions.
 This minimum annotation splice junction length is controlled by the --rna-ann-sj-min-len option, which has a default value of 6.